 The 2017 “smoothing” law aims to prevent a large one-time increase in the state’s contribution any time TRS lowers the assumed rate.
 The new law requires TRS to “smooth” or phase in the effects of the lower assumed rate over a five year period.

 TRS last changed its assumed rate of return in 2016.
 Using the 2016 change in the assumed rate as an example, if the “smoothing” law had been in place, instead of a one-time $402 million increase to the state contribution, the increase would have been $80.4 million in one year, or one-fifth of the total.
 In the second year, the increase from the 2016 rate change would have been $160.8 million, or another $80.4 million, and so on.
 The full effect of the lower rate would not be felt, in this example, until fiscal year 2021.

 With that said, however, the “smoothing” law did affect the 2016 rate decrease.
 The law requires TRS to retroactively apply the phase-in to any changes in the assumed rate TRS made since 2012.
 TRS reduced its assumed rate in 2012 and 2014, as well as 2016.
-Since it has been five years since the 2012 reduction, the System did not have to smooth that increase.
-But the law affected the 2014 rate decrease.
-TRS is now five fiscal years into that rate change.
-And for the 2016 rate decrease, TRS is in the third year of the five-year phase-in.
+Since it has been five years since the 2012 and 2014 reductions, the System no longer has to smooth those increases.
+And for the 2016 rate decrease, TRS is in the fourth year of the five-year phase-in.